 #Paste file

-Currently, you can only paste images, not image files nor any other types of file.
-This may change in the future, but at the moment this is enough to upload screenshots.
+Currently, you can only paste image data, not image files or other file types.
+This may change in the future, but for now it is enough to handle pasted screenshots.
 I often paste images when creating an issue on JIRA or VSTS 😃

 Supporting image pasting is a quick win because you can reuse the previous code.
-Indeed, you can simply handle the paste event and use the previous getFilesAsync function:
+Simply handle the paste event and call the getFilesAsync function from above:

 TypeScript